xrszav/xrszav-massdm-dm-bot/README.md

-# 📬 Discord XrsZav DM Bot
+# 📬 Discord XrsZav MassDm / DM Bot
 This is a Discord bot built using `discord.py` that allows server administrators to send direct messages (DMs) to individual users or all server members (excluding bots).
 It also supports retrying failed DMs and provides logging and status tracking.

 ## ⚙️ Features